 Approved classification tools

 The Classification (Publications, Films and Computer Games) Act 1995 was amended on 11 September 2014 to provide the Minister with the power to approve classification tools for the purposes of classifying publications, films and/or computer games.
 Decisions produced from approved classification tools are taken to be decisions of the Classification Board.

 In deciding whether to approve a classification tool, the Minister must have regard to any written guidelines made by the Minister.
 The guidelines are available below:

 International Age Rating Coalition (IARC) Global Rating Tool

-The Minister approved the IARC Global Rating Tool pursuant to subsection 22CA(1) of the Classification (Publications, Films and Computer Games) Act 1995 for the purposes of classifying online and/or mobile games.
+The Minister has approved the IARC Global Rating Tool pursuant to subsection 22CA(1) of the Classification (Publications, Films and Computer Games) Act 1995 for the purposes of classifying online and/or mobile games.